IndexPosition/Embrace-Fix/README.md

-# TATA Embrace Redirect Fix
+# TCS Embrace Redirect Fix

 A simple **Tampermonkey userscript** that prevents TATA Embrace from auto-redirecting to Lite, allowing you to load and use the Embrace site.
 LOL that rhymes!